vipirtti/TLotRTFotRTTGTRGEOR/README.md

 # The Lord of the Rings: The Fellowship of the Ring: Trick-Taking Game: The Road Goes Ever On Randomizer (TLotRTFotRTTGTRGEOR)
-A simple, single site tool to help randomize a The Road Goes Ever On -game of [The Lord of the Rings: The Fellowship of the Ring: Trick-Taking Game](https://www.officedoggames.com/game/the-fellowship-of-the-ring-trick-taking-game/) by [Offirce Dog](https://www.officedoggames.com/)
+A simple, single site tool to help randomize a The Road Goes Ever On -game of [The Lord of the Rings: The Fellowship of the Ring: Trick-Taking Game](https://www.officedoggames.com/game/the-fellowship-of-the-ring-trick-taking-game/) by [Office Dog](https://www.officedoggames.com/)

 At the moment, only supports 4 player setup, need a page refresh to reroll and is limited in both visuals and information.